Healthcare Associated Infections: The Patient & Physician's Guide

 Patients visit hospitals and other medical care facilities to address health issues and receive treatment.
 Unfortunately, the exact environment designed to support their health can sometimes expose them to infections that make them more ill.
-Healthcare associated infections are a known risk of being in a healthcare setting and can pose serious problems for both patients and their care teams.
+Infectious disease experts play a crucial role in managing healthcare-associated infections, which are a known risk of being in a healthcare setting and can pose serious problems for both patients and their care teams.

 Read on to learn about healthcare associated infections (HAIs), including their causes, symptoms, prevention, and when an HAI is grounds for medical malpractice claims.